taostat/taostats-docs/docs/Bittensor/architecture/consensus/root-subnet-consensus.md

 Subnet weights are **not** normal distributions, but we will use means and standard deviations to determine deltas from Yuma.

-- **Mean**: We use Yuma Consensus emission as the mean (it is a weighted mean to a degree)
+* **Mean**: We use Yuma Consensus emission as the mean (it is a weighted mean to a degree)
-- ** Standard Deviation**: There are a few caveats to how we have calculated Standard Deviation:
+* **Standard Deviation** : There are a few caveats to how we have calculated Standard Deviation:

-  - We ignore all weights of 0 when finding the standard deviation.
+  * We ignore all weights of 0 when finding the standard deviation.
-  - Subnets with very low emission end up with very weird standard deviations. so the smallest standard deviation is 1%.
+  * Subnets with very low emission end up with very weird standard deviations. so the smallest standard deviation is 1%.
 (If a subnet has emission of 0.65%, 1.65% is one standard deviation away, 2.65 is two standard deviations away.)

   ![](https://files.readme.io/1fa86dc9e74ba5dc2e9f731f672819278ff94934cddaa3a11eb6357141e8964b-image.png)

   > 📘 What is standard deviation?
   >
   > In a normal distribution:
   >
-  > - 68% of entries are within 1 standard deviation (zindex between -1 and 1)
+  > * 68% of entries are within 1 standard deviation (zindex between -1 and 1)
-  > - 95%
+  > * 95%
-- **Validator Deviation**: This can also be called the Z-Index.
+* **Validator Deviation**: This can also be called the Z-Index.
 If it is >1 or \<-1, it is more than one standard deviation from the mean. (if >2 or \<-2 it is more than two standard deviations form the mean)

 ![](https://files.readme.io/05145bfc885a43f5f6175e6526f80fe12890154b3825bd76e6a87406cf559a79-image.png)

 <br />

-- **Deviation**:  This is the average of the absolute values of Validator Deviation.
+* **Deviation**:  This is the average of the absolute values of Validator Deviation.
 We used the absolute value of the deviation so that positive and negative deviations do not cancel each other out.
 This tells us the overall magnitude of all the differences - and then we can calculate the average.